Posted on 13.4.12 by Christian Mancier

 The main criteria are that the funded project should have a positive impact on the local economy, should show exceptional value for money, and should have a clear plan for delivering the project with specific outputs and outcomes.

-Business and voluntary organisations are invited to apply by 8th May with shortlisted applicants then being invited to a voting event on 26th June, where they will make a three minute pitch to a panel of ‘Dragons’, peers from the local business community who will vote for those bids which have the greatest economic impact, can be delivered, and will provide value for money.
+Business and voluntary organisations are invited to apply by 8th May with shortlisted applicants then being invited to a voting event on 26th June, where they will make a three-minute pitch to a panel of ‘Dragons’, peers from the local business community who will vote for those bids which have the greatest economic impact, can be delivered, and will provide value for money.

-Paul Lawrence, Service Director of Place Development at the Council, said: “This is an excellent new initiative, aimed at inspiring local businesses to get involved in activity that will benefit the local economy.
+Paul Lawrence, Service Director of Place Development at the Council, said: “This is an excellent new initiative, aimed at inspiring local businesses to get involved in an activity that will benefit the local economy.
 The voting event in June will be a great opportunity for businesses to come together, showing their support for innovative projects and taking a role in determining how the fund should be allocated.”

 Wayne Jones, Senior Vice President of MAN Prime Serve and Chair of Stockport Economic Alliance, added: “I am thrilled and excited about this new funding opportunity.
 We’re particularly looking for projects with wow appeal and a real understanding of the needs of Stockport’s economy.”

-So if you’ve always fancied facing the Dragons and you have project which meets the criteria go to www.stockport.gov.uk/businesschallenge for the application forms and guidelines.
+So if you’ve always fancied facing the Dragons and you have a project which meets the criteria go to www.stockport.gov.uk/businesschallenge for the application forms and guidelines.
 Twitter users can also follow #SKBusiness.

 You can follow me on Twitter @Mancier